CubixL/PythonFunkin/README.md

 This serves as my first ever Python project, and mostly uses the Pygame 2.0 library.
 It is also currently not fully complete - expect bug fixes and new features in the near future.
 ## Features
 - The original game recreated using our own scoring system.
-(It currently really is only able to play songs at 100 BPM).
+(However, we have really bad syncing issues as of right now).
 - Importing your own OGG and JSON files to be able to play your own songs & charts!
 - A much better version of the Friday Night Funkin' editor that lets you create your own charts.
 (Not much done yet, though.)
 - Cross-compability -- It should be able to run both on Visual Studio Code using Pygame and on the iOS app Pythonista.
 (To build the game on either of those, see the sections below.)